 Incoming prescriptions for buprenorphine agents will deny when there is an active prescription for buprenorphine agents on the recipient’s file.
 There are no provisions for overrides.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+NOTE: The POS User Guide can be accessed by visiting Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf